 - Partially opening the tap (usually by a scared, first-time server).
 Always open the faucet full-throttle.

 - Not tipping the glass.
-If you’re setup is less-than-perfect then pouring down the side of the glass will help a bit until you get things dialed in.
+If your setup is less-than-perfect then pouring down the side of the glass will help a bit until you get things dialed in.

 - Frozen glasses.
 Seriously, are you still using this bar gimmick?
 We hope not.
 Ice on the side of a glass creates nucleation sites which create foam.
 The extra cold glass also erases beer flavor (which usually isn’t the goal, except in certain parts of the US).